Dyck tilings, increasing trees, descents, and inversions: Abstract

 \section{Abstract}

-\fpsac{\paragraph{Abstract.}} Dyck tilings were introduced by Kenyon and Wilson in their study of double-dimer pairings.
-They are certain kinds of tilings of skew Young diagrams with ribbon tiles shaped like Dyck paths.
-We give two bijections between ``cover-inclusive'' Dyck tilings and linear extensions of tree posets.
-The first bijection maps the statistic (area + tiles)/2 to inversions of the linear extension, and the second bijection maps the ``discrepancy'' between the upper and lower boundary of the tiling to descents of the linear extension. \fpsac{
+Cover-inclusive Dyck tilings are tilings of skew Young diagrams with ribbon tiles shaped like Dyck paths, in which tiles are no larger than the tiles they cover.
+These tilings arise in the study of certain statistical physics models and also Kazhdan--Lusztig polynomials.
+We give two bijections between cover-inclusive Dyck tilings and linear extensions of tree posets.
+The first bijection maps the statistic (area + tiles)/2 to inversions of the linear extension, and the second bijection maps the ``discrepancy'' between the upper and lower boundary of the tiling to descents of the linear extension.